 Risks with Cryptocurrencies

-With most transactions shifting online, Cryptocurrencies have become a cause of concern for Banks as they fear the money transaction business will move online.
-Attempts will be made to stop it at this level.
+With most transactions shifting online, Cryptocurrencies have become a cause for concern for Banks, as they fear the money-transaction business will move online.
+They will try to stop it at this level.
 Recently, the U.S. Congress submitted a bill to make Cryptocurrencies illegal.
 The pretext was that they could fund terrorism and corruption.

 But in our opinion, Cryptocurrency is here to stay – and if one invests conservatively and carefully in them, one could end up making money!